 Without Remorse: Peter Nicholson was turkey hunting with three friends when he tripped and accidentally shot himself… dead, but did he?
 Harry loves a cold case, but this one….

 Calypso: Harry marries Amanda in a beautiful setting in the Caribbean, but even on his wedding day he can’t get away from the job.
 Very reluctantly, he’s sucked into a murder mystery with one of the richest and most dysfunctional families….

 Calaway Jones: A Full-Length thriller in which Harry and his crew are pitted against a professional assassin.

-DEAD: Dragged back from the blues (no spoilers), Harry is challenged by a fiendish and clever serial killer.
-DEAD is my latest work in progress and is due to be released at the end of June.
+EMOJI: Dragged back from the blues (no spoilers), Harry is challenged by a fiendish and clever serial killer.

 So there they are, and the list will continue to grow as long as I can keep the stories fresh.
 I hope you enjoy them.